04gly/04glyph/README.md

 ### follow me
 - step 1
-- ssh access to vps (syntax for command prompt windows: ssh username@ipaddr), PuTTY can also be used to access ssh
+- ssh access to vps (syntax for command prompt windows: ssh username@Address), PuTTY can also be used to access ssh
 - access root using syntax
 - Script:
 ```